EarvinKayonga/3d-engine/README.md

-# Small Agenda
+# 3d-Engine

-A little experimentation with C++
+A little experimentation with C++,
+A small c++ module to do 3D

 ### Usage
  ```
 git clone this repo
-cd small-agenda
+cd 3d-engine
 make
 ```